awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up-windows.rst

 * Windows 8.1 Enterprise
 * Windows Server 2012 R2
-* Windows 10 for Business
+* Windows 10 for Business or Windows 10 Pro
+* Windows Server 2016

 For more information about how to install PowerShell Core on computers that run Windows 8.1 or Windows 10, see `Package installation instructions (Windows)